Models

 • TextField can be indexed and used as a primary key.
 We can afford this since MySQL is not supported.

-• EnumField is stored in TEXT column in DipDup ORM.
+• EnumField is stored in TEXT column in DipDup.
 There's no need in VARCHAR in SQLite and PostgreSQL.
 You can still add max_length directive for additional validation, but it won't affect the database schema.

-We also have ArrayField for native array support in PostgreSQL.
+DipDup also provides ArrayField for native array support in PostgreSQL.

 Querysets